VirologyCharite/vsplit/README.md

 ## Getting chunk information into your program

 So much for printing the basic information about chunks.

 The next step is to make use of this information in your program.
-You can obviously save the above TAB-separated output to a file, count the number of lines (i.e., chunks), and run your program once for each chunk, passing an argument to indicate which chunk to read.
-Then your program simply opens the chunk offset/length file, reads to the line with the offset and length for the given chunk, opens the file, seeks to its offset, and reads just the correct amount of data (as given by the length).
+You can obviously save the above TAB-separated output to a file, count the number of lines (i.e., chunks), and run your program once for each chunk, passing an argument each time to indicate which chunk to read.
+Then, your program simply opens the chunk offset/length file, reads to the line with the offset and length for the given chunk, opens the file, seeks to its offset, and reads just the correct amount of data (as given by the length).

-This is pretty straightforward, but it's a bit fiddly in several ways (mostly because you will need to keep track of how much data you have read).
+This is pretty straightforward, but it's fiddly in several ways, mostly because you will need to keep track of how much data you have read.

 To make your life easier, `vsplit` offers several mechanisms to get data chunks to your program.